 Practice free writing on the flipchart, because that's not that easy because in everyday life we are only used to pushing buttons.
 Most presentation tasks boil down to her having to present herself.
 The role-playing games, on the other hand, always have to do with the institution.
 For example, you need to get your work done Network meet, introduce or deal with conflict situations with customers.

 You should thoroughly disassemble the job ad.
 Basically, the job ad contains all the items that are part of your cover letter.

 If the requirement profile says “Safe use of the standard Microsoft Office applications (Windows, Word, Excel, Outlook)”, then write in your cover letter: “For my current job, I work with the Microsoft Office applications every day.
 The correct wording is important here.

 U as signature

-Do not forget to sign the application letter.
-The CV should also be signed with place and date.
+Don't forget to sign the cover letter.
+The CV should also be signed with the place and date.

 V like talking talk

 Training is always well received and is supported by the employment agency and the job center in the event of unemployment.
 You can also fill gaps in your CV with advanced training.
 If you are surprisingly unemployed, an online course is also recommended.